OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-run-samples.md

     }

     /**
-        * A leaf trie node that does string compares toofigure out where hello given
+        * A leaf trie node that does string compares to figure out where the given
         * key belongs between lower..upper.
         */
     static class LeafTrieNode extends TrieNode {